vifraa/datx02-05/models/README.md

 ## Visualizers
+We provide 4 visualizers to the models and the data, which can be used either using ModelsRunner or directly using the specific Model class as the 2 interfaces above descirbes
 - Learning curves plotter: Plots the score of the model on the training set versus the validation set, plots the scalability of the model and the performance of the model.
 - Validation curves plotter: plots the Validation curves of the models
 - Data plotter: Reduces the dimensionality of the data using principal component analysis and plot it on a 2D plane, that helps observing eventual correlations in the data.